mohitmm2003/network-security-iptables/README.md

 Iptables is a Linux-based firewall application that controls incoming and outgoing traffic.
 It is a powerful tool that can be used to secure a server, limit access to specific applications or services, and mitigate risk of malicious attacks.
 This article will provide an introduction to iptables, its purpose, and its basic usage.

 ## What is iptables?
 Iptables is a firewall application that works with Linux kernel.
 It controls incoming and outgoing traffic and provides a mechanism to filter, block, or allow traffic based on various criteria, such as port number, IP address, protocol, and more.
-Iptables is designed to protect system from unauthorized access and provide a secure environment for applications and services.<br>
+Iptables is designed to protect system from unauthorized access and provide a secure environment for applications and services.

 ## How does 'iptables' work?
 **Packets**: